What does a Water Treatment Plant Operator do?

 Qualifications

-- High school diploma or equivalent required; additional education in water treatment or related field preferred.
+- High school diploma or equivalent required; additional education or training in water treatment technology or a related field is a plus.

-- Knowledge of water treatment processes, equipment, and safety regulations.
+- Knowledge of water treatment processes, equipment, and regulatory requirements.

 - Strong analytical and problem-solving skills.